shiraxli/shiraxli.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Me"
+title: "Hello!"
-excerpt: "About Me"
+excerpt: "Hello!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a first-year Ph.D. student in the Business Economics program at Harvard University.
-My research interests include finance, industrial organization, and market design.
-I graduated from Harvard College in 2019 with an A.B. in Math and Computer Science and a secondary in Statistics.
+I'm Shira Li, a first-year Ph.D. student in Business Economics at Harvard.
+I graduated from Harvard College in 2019 with an A.B. in Mathematics and Computer Science and a secondary in Statistics.
+Before starting my Ph.D., I was a mortgage trader at Goldman Sachs.
+My current research interests are in finance, industrial organization, and market design.

 This site is currently under construction.